Latest news

 Coordinating the rollout of new technologies

-Greater alignment across systems will mean that:
+Greater alignment will mean:

 - management, maintenance and training costs are reduced

-Other changes as part of NRAP include:
+Other NRAP reforms include:

 Benefits of rail interoperability